Gluten-Free Healthy Chocolate Protein Brownie Recipe

 6. Bake 20-30 minutes in the oven.
 (Don't panic if it seems to stay liquid in the center for a while, I promise if you cook it long enough it will turn to into cake.
 Keep an eye the last few minutes of baking as it will suddenly set and continue to set more once out of the oven and cooling).

 Makes 16 squares, serving size=2 bars.

 I hope you love this Gluten-Free, healthy, chocolate protein brownie recipe as much as my family and I do.
+Finally a protein brownie recipe that keeps your bodybuilding or life goals in mind.
 If you love chocolate, why not try making the Ultimate Chocolate Pudding Recipe.
 Oh Yes!
 It's also healthy, raw and vegan!